 There's even one around the entrance.

 A few street corners away we found the entrance into a former underground oil mill.
-They used to press olives here to get lamp oil that was exported to places all over Europe.
+They used to press olives here to get lamp oil which was then exported to places all over Europe.

 The oil used to go into those round holes in the ground.